 On March 23 of this year, my husband had a stroke.
 Though he’s making a remarkable recovery, he’s been in the hospital, inpatient rehab, and after six weeks away I’m now taking him to outpatient rehab and appointments on an almost-daily basis.
 I don’t know how I could have been there for my husband as he heals and rebuilds if I had a full-time job.
 I don’t know if I could be a reliable, productive member of a team with all this on my head.

 During this time I’m taking on quickie writing projects that I can do while waiting at the rehab center or during in between times.
-Of course, that didn’t leave much time for personal projects (like this blog), but at least I was able to take on a client or two.
+Of course, that doesn’t leave much time for personal projects (like this blog), but at least I’m able to take on a small client or two.